 St. Aldegundis, Roman Catholic church in Emmerich am Rhein, Germany.

-The first church at this location was built around 700 AD under St. Martin's patronage, later rededicated to St. Aldegundis after the Martin chapter relocated.
+The first place of worship at this location was built around 700 under the patronage of Saint Martin, but was later rededicated to Saint Aldegundis after the Martin chapter relocated.
+The brick structure visitors see today was constructed in later centuries and has defined the city's skyline since.

 Location: Emmerich am Rhein